 How Does Freight Payment Work?

 Freight payment is the process of reimbursing a transportation company for services rendered.
 In most cases, freight bills are completed by the shipper, who contracts with a carrier to move goods from one location to another.
-The carrier provides an invoice to the shipper, detailing the services rendered and the associated freight costs.
+The carrier provides the shipper with a freight invoice, which is a detailed document billed for transportation services that covers all associated shipment costs.
 Several considerations affect payment.

 Invoice Receipt